bpftrace/bpftrace/README.md

 # Building

+The latest versions of BCC and Google Test will be downloaded on the first build.
+To update them later, the commands `make bcc-update` and `make gtest-update` can be run.

+## Using Docker

+`./build.sh`

+## Standard build process

-## Requirements
+### Requirements

 - A C++ compiler
 - CMake
 - Flex
 - Bison
-- LLVM
+- LLVM development packages

-## Compilation
+### Compilation
 Compile using CMake, optionally substituting "Release" for "Debug" as CMAKE\_BUILD\_TYPE:
 ```
 git clone https://github.com/ajor/bpftrace
-cd bpftrace
-mkdir build
+mkdir -p bpftrace/build
-cd build
+cd bpftrace/build
 cmake -DCMAKE_BUILD_TYPE=Debug ../
 make
 ```

-The latest versions of BCC and Google Test will be downloaded on the first build.
-To update them later, the commands `make bcc-update` and `make gtest-update` can be run.